tlong314/jquery.red-decoder/README.md

-#redDecoder
+# redDecoder

 A jQuery plugin for creating hidden messages and red decoder glasses out of webpage elements.
 Requires jQuery, jQuery UI, and a browser that supports HTML5 canvas (or the necessary fallback, like flashcanvas).

-##Usage
+## Usage

-Include an external script reference to the jquery.reddecoder.js file (or the jquery.reddecoder.min.js file) in your page, after referencing jQuery and jQuery UI scripts.
+Include an external script reference to the jquery.red-decoder.js file (or the minified jquery.red-decoder.min.js file) in your page, after referencing jQuery and jQuery UI scripts.
 Then in your own script for the page, you can use a page element to create a red decoder glass:

 `$("#pageElementId").redDecoder();`